vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 **Lastly**, the code frequently uses indirect jumps with general registers such as `rax`, `rcx`, `r9` and so on.
 A register to jump seems randomly selected for each jump.
-However, there's a unique pattern: the jump destination is always calculated by adding a constant to the return address pushed onto the top of the stack from the last call.
+However, there's a unique pattern: the jump destination is always calculated by adding a constant to the return address pushed onto the top of the stack from the last `call` instruction.

 ```nasm
 pop     rax                       ; rax gets return address 0xCBACE